anton2mihail/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 Implementing an express backend, leveraging modular routing and server code, abstracted data handling methods, and persistent data with a mongodb database.
 Secured against scripting attacks on client side.
+The frontend is designed to handle mobile interfaces gracefully, it is therefore created with responsive design in mind.
+The layout changes in each tweet based on the width of the screen viewing it.

 ## Getting Started